genecook/pico_gui/README.md

 1. Couples the [Pico Chess](https://github.com/genecook/pico_chess) _chess engine_, along with a GUI _wrapper_ designed for the Waveshare LCD/touch panel.
 2. Supports two levels of play.
 3. Allows the current game state to be saved or retreived to/from flash.
-4. Supports undo-move, new-game.
+4. Supports undo move, new game.
 5. Allows the user the ability to change sides.

-Th GUI presents a set of game options across the top of the (lcd) display, a chess board in the center of the display, and a game _console_ across the bottom of the display.
+The GUI presents a set of game options across the top of the (lcd) display, a chess board in the center of the display, and a game _console_ across the bottom of the display.

 Start the program running and you are ready to play.